ustcqidi/ustcqidi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on C++
+- 🔭 I’m working at Zoom, focus on C++ cross platform library for Zoom clients.
-- 🌱 I’m currently learning Go, JavaScript